Gulag: Background

 The tsar and the Russian Empire both used forced exile and forced labour as forms of judicial punishment.
 Katorga, a category of punishment which was reserved for those who were convicted of the most serious crimes, had many of the features which were associated with labor-camp imprisonment: confinement, simplified facilities (as opposed to the facilities which existed in prisons), and forced labor, usually involving hard, unskilled or semi-skilled work.
 According to historian Anne Applebaum, katorga was not a common sentence; approximately 6,000 katorga convicts were serving sentences in 1906, with up to 28,600 by 1916.
 Under the Imperial Russian penal system, those who were convicted of less serious crimes were sent to corrective prisons and they were also made to work.

 Forced exile to Siberia had been in use for a wide range of offenses since the 17th century, and it was a common punishment for political dissidents and revolutionaries.
 In the 19th century, the members of the failed Decembrist revolt and Polish nobles who resisted Russian rule were sent into exile.
 Fyodor Dostoevsky was sentenced to die for reading banned literature in 1849, but the sentence was commuted to banishment to Siberia.
 Members of various socialist revolutionary groups, including Bolsheviks such as Sergo Ordzhonikidze, Vladimir Lenin, Leon Trotsky, and Joseph Stalin were also sent into exile.
-Convicts who were serving labor sentences and exiles were sent to the underpopulated areas of Siberia and the Russian Far East—regions that lacked towns or food sources as well as organized transportation systems.
+Convicts who were serving labor sentences and exiles were sent to the underpopulated areas of Siberia and the Russian Far East—regions that lacked towns or food sources, as well as organized transportation systems.
 Despite the isolated conditions, some prisoners successfully escaped to populated areas.
 Stalin escaped three of the four times after he was sent into exile.

-Since these times, Siberia gained its fearful connotation as a place of punishment, a reputation which was further enhanced by the Soviet Gulag system.
+Since those times, Siberia gained its fearful connotation as a place of punishment, a reputation which was further enhanced by the Soviet Gulag system.
 The Bolsheviks' own experiences with exile and forced labor provided them with a model which they could base their own system on, including the importance of strict enforcement.
 From 1920 to 1950, the leaders of the Communist Party and the Soviet state considered repression a tool that they should use to secure the normal functioning of the Soviet state system and preserve and strengthen their positions within their social base, the working class (when the Bolsheviks took power, peasants represented 80% of the population).